Noah05Diard-Discord/mitp/README.md

-// Here are the different methods for that object elem.bgColor = "red"      // Sets the BG Color to red elem.textColor = "white"  // Sets the TEXT Color to white elem.width = "5"          // Sets the width to 5 pixels (ONLY WORKS WITH RECT) elem.height = "5"         // Sets the height to 5 pixels (ONLY WORKS WITH RECT) elem.x = "1"              // Sets the X pos to 1
+// Here are the different methods for that object elem.bgColor = "red"      // Sets the BG Color to red elem.textColor = "white"  // Sets the TEXT Color to white elem.width = "5"          // Sets the width to 5 pixels (ONLY WORKS WITH RECT AND TEXTBOX) elem.height = "5"         // Sets the height to 5 pixels (ONLY WORKS WITH RECT AND TEXTBOX) elem.x = "1"              // Sets the X pos to 1
 elem.y = "1"              // Sets the Y pos to 1
-elem.text = "Hello, world!" // Sets the text to that, works with buttons and text elements only elem.web = "example.com"  // Sets the dest website, only works with buttons elem.page = "index"       // Sets the dest page, only works with buttons
+elem.text = "Hello, world!" // Sets the text to that, works with buttons and text elements only elem.web = "example.com"  // Sets the dest website, only works with buttons elem.page = "index"       // Sets the dest page, only works with buttons var(elem.content) // Returns the element content, ONLY WORKS WITH TEXTBOX elem.setContent("Content goes here, you can use var() too")
 // Now events!
 // You can hook into button clicks — set the web tag to "#" and page to "#" to use MCJS on it!
 // Here is the ONLY VALID SYNTAX!